Optimal Differentially Private Model Training with Public Data: Optimal Centrally Private Model Training with Public Data

 1. Consider sampling with replacement.
 Then we are randomly subsampling from the private data uniformly with sampling ratio $\kpr/a$.
-Thus, the theorem follows from \cite[Theorem 1]{abadi16}.
+Thus, the theorem follows from \citep[Theorem 1]{abadi16}.

 2. Consider sampling without replacement.
-Then by the $\rho$-zCDP guarantee of the Gaussian mechanism~\cite[Proposition 1.6]{bun16} and the sensitivity bound above, $\widetilde{g}_t$ is $\rho$-semi-zCDP for every $t$.
+Then by the $\rho$-zCDP guarantee of the Gaussian mechanism~\citep[Proposition 1.6]{bun16} and the sensitivity bound above, $\widetilde{g}_t$ is $\rho$-semi-zCDP for every $t$.
 Moreover, since we are sampling without replacement, the privacy of every $x \in \xpr$ is only affected by $\widetilde{g}_t$ for a single $t \in [T]$.
 Thus, semi-zCDP of \cref{alg: weighted dp-sgd} follows by parallel composition~\cite{mcsherry2009privacy}. \end{proof}

-By~Proposition~\ref{prop: even more optimal ME}, there exists a choice of $\alpha$ such that the variance of our unbiased estimator in line 7 is always less than the variance of both the throw-away gradient estimator $\frac{1}{\kpu} \sum_{x} \nabla f(w_t, x)$ and the DP-SGD estimator $\frac{1}{\kpr + \kpu} \sum_{x \in B_t} \nabla f(w_t, x) + u_t$, where $u_t$ is appropriately scaled (to ensure DP) Gaussian noise.
+Excess risk of By~Proposition~\ref{prop: even more optimal ME}, there exists a choice of $\alpha$ such that the variance of our unbiased estimator in line 7 is always less than the variance of both the throw-away gradient estimator $\frac{1}{\kpu} \sum_{x} \nabla f(w_t, x)$ and the DP-SGD estimator $\frac{1}{\kpr + \kpu} \sum_{x \in B_t} \nabla f(w_t, x) + u_t$, where $u_t$ is appropriately scaled (to ensure DP) Gaussian noise.
 Consequently, if we choose $T$ and $K = \kpr + \kpu$ such that $n = TK$ and sample without replacement (i.e. one pass), then \textit{~\cref{alg: weighted dp-sgd} always has smaller excess risk than both the throw-away SCO algorithm and one-pass DP-SGD}.
-Moreover, if the loss function has Lipschitz continuous gradient, then one can combine the stochastic gradient estimator of line 7 with \textit{acceleration}~\cite{ghadimilan1} to obtain a linear-time semi-DP algorithm that always outperforms the accelerated DP algorithm of~\cite{lr21fl}.
-The algorithm of~\cite{lr21fl} has the smallest excess risk among \textit{linear-time} (one-pass) DP algorithms whose \textit{privacy analysis does not require convexity}.
+Moreover, if the loss function has Lipschitz continuous gradient, then one can combine the stochastic gradient estimator of line 7 with \textit{acceleration}~\cite{ghadimilan1} to obtain a linear-time semi-DP algorithm that always outperforms the accelerated DP algorithm of~\citet{lr21fl}.
+This is because the variance of our gradient estimator (hence our excess risk) is strictly smaller than that of~\citet{lr21fl}, by~\cref{prop: even more optimal ME}.
+For example, for $\beta$-smooth, $\mu$-strongly convex loss functions, one-pass Algorithm 1 achieves excess risk that is optimal up to a factor of $O(\sqrt{\beta/\mu})$ and improves over ~\cite{lr21fl}.
+Moreover, \cite{lr21fl} has the smallest excess risk among \textit{linear-time} (one-pass) DP algorithms whose \textit{privacy analysis does not require convexity}.
 Thus, our algorithm can be used for deep learning.
 In our numerical experiments, we implement the with-replacement sampling version of~\cref{alg: weighted dp-sgd}.